amberrrwang/amberrrwang.github.io/rating-predictor.md

 The feature importance patterns remained similar across both the 4.0 and 4.2 thresholds, indicating consistent relationships between product popularity, customer engagement and ratings.

 ## Interactive Application

+## Business Implications
+### Customer Engagement as a Key Performance Driver
+The feature importance analysis indicates that the number of reviews and love count are the strongest predictors of highly rated products.
+This suggests that product popularity and customer engagement may play a larger role in predicting ratings than specific brand or category characteristics.
+However, one limitation of this analysis is that brand and category variables were one-hot encoded for modeling purposes, causing their influence to be distributed across multiple individual features.
+Thus, the feature importance scores do not fully capture the overall impact of brand or category on product ratings.
+Additional descriptive analysis showed only modest differences in average ratings across the top brands and categories.
+While these findings suggest that brand and category may be less influential than popularity-related metrics, further analysis would be needed to determine their true effect on product ratings.

+### Pricing and Product Positioning
+Price emerged as the third most important predictor of product ratings, indicating that customer satisfaction is closely tied to product positioning and perceived value.
+Rather than competing solely on price, brands can use these insights to evaluate whether products are aligned with customer expectations within their respective price segments and optimize pricing strategies accordingly.

+### Inventory Planning
+The analysis suggests that products with strong customer engagement metrics are more likely to achieve higher ratings and potentially stronger market performance.
+Retailers can use these indicators to prioritize inventory allocation, promotional efforts and assortment decisions.
+Products demonstrating high engagement may warrant additional inventory support, while lower-engagement products can be reviewed for repositioning or inventory reduction.

+### Marketing Strategy
+Promotional attributes such as exclusive, online-only and limited-edition flags contributed relatively little to the model's predictions.
+This indicates that long-term customer satisfaction is driven more by product value and customer engagement than by promotional labels alone.
+As a result, marketing teams may achieve better outcomes by focusing on customer experience, product quality and community engagement rather than relying primarily on promotional tactics.